|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Not all radios have the same functions, and even different models of radio coming from the same manufacturer might have a different set of functions.
 As an example, not all radios units will have the ability to establish direct calling links or offer higher levels of security such as encryption – these are usually specified at the time of procurement.

-At a bare minimum, radios used by humanitarian agencies should have programmable frequencies and communications channels:
+At a bare minimum, radios used by humanitarian agencies should have programmable frequencies and multiple communications channels:

 - The communications channels used are usually defined by the humanitarian agency.
 It is very common to define channels numerically (1, 2, 3…) however some agencies may wish to use specific names such as “calling channel” and “emergency channel” for clarity sake.
 A properly programmed radio will display the pre-defined channel name on the readout screen, if available.
 In instances where multiple agencies are using the same network, the channel names/numbers are usually defined by the lead agency controlling the network.